getkey/dotfiles/readme.md

 My dotfiles.

-# Install
+## Install

 ```sh
 ./bootstrap.sh
 ```

+This script will link the dotfiles in this repository with the homedir.
+It's basically equivalent to [GNU Stow](https://www.gnu.org/software/stow/).
-You should run this command at least every time a new file is commited.
+It should be ran every time a new file is added.

-If there are conflicts between my dotfiles and yours the script will ask you what to do.
+This script is safe, if it finds conflicts, it will ask what to do.
-It won't link files that contain my name unless your username is `getkey` or `mourerj`.
+It won't link files that contain my name unless `$USER` is `getkey` or `mourerj`.